mang0kitty/blog-1/source/_posts/relational-vs-document.md

 tooling which supports your use case and data structures.

 Beyond that, there is the matter of complexity.
-I'm fairly confident that anybody reading this blog can read and understand exactly what is going on in the [Document DB implementation][#document-implementation].
+I'm fairly confident that anybody reading this blog can read and understand exactly what is going on in the [Document DB implementation](#document-implementation).
 On the other hand, the relational implementation is rather complex, it's using `INTERSECT`s, flattening and deepening dictionaries, does `JOIN`s to enforce a layer of safety - and all that before we start defending against SQL injection or handling errors...